Kingdom Hearts (video game): Voice cast

 Kingdom Hearts featured well-known voice actors for both the Japanese and English versions.
 The Japanese version featured Miyu Irino as Sora, Risa Uchida as Kairi, and Mamoru Miyano as Riku.
-Other voice actors included Kōichi Yamadera, Hideo Ishikawa, and Maaya Sakamoto.
-A special effort was made to preserve the official voice actors of characters from the Disney movies used in Kingdom Hearts.
-Some of the voice actors from the related television series or direct-to-video sequels were chosen over the original voice actors from films, where applicable (e.g. Dan Castellaneta as Genie, rather than Robin Williams).
+Other voice actors included Koichi Yamadera as Donald Duck, Hideo Ishikawa as Leon, and Maaya Sakamoto as Aerith.
+A special effort was made to preserve the official voice actors of characters from the Disney films used in Kingdom Hearts, including Tony Anselmo, Bill Farmer, and Wayne Allwine as Donald Duck, Goofy, and Mickey Mouse, respectively.
+Other actors who reprised their roles included Tony Goldwyn as Tarzan, James Woods as Hades, Jodi Benson as Ariel, Kathryn Beaumont as Alice and Wendy Darling, Scott Weinger as Aladdin, Linda Larkin as Princess Jasmine, Gilbert Gottfried as Iago, Pat Carroll as Ursula, John Fiedler as Piglet, Chris Sarandon as Jack Skellington, and Kenneth Mars as King Triton.
+Some of the voice actors from the related television series or direct-to-video sequels were chosen over the original voice actors from films, where applicable, such as Dan Castellaneta as Genie, rather than Robin Williams.
 The English version featured Haley Joel Osment as Sora, David Gallagher as Riku, and Hayden Panettiere as Kairi.
-Other voice actors included Billy Zane, Christy Carlson Romano, David Boreanaz, James Woods, and Mandy Moore.
+Other voice actors included Billy Zane as Ansem, Christy Carlson Romano as Yuffie, David Boreanaz as Leon, Sean Astin as Hercules, Lance Bass as Sephiroth, and Mandy Moore as Aerith.

 Promotion

 Kingdom Hearts was announced at the Electronic Entertainment Expo in May 2001.
 Initial details were that it would be a collaboration between Square and Disney Interactive and would feature worlds developed by both companies and Disney characters.
 New characters were designed by Nomura and included Sora, Riku, Kairi, and the Heartless.
 A playable demo was available at the Tokyo Game Show in 2001.
 The gameplay of the demo showcased many action role-playing game elements that would be included in the final product.
 To help market the English release of the game, Square launched the official website in April 2002, which featured trailers, a "Name-In-Game" sweepstakes, and other Internet content.
 On May 14, 2002, a press release announced a list of the English voice actors.
 The list included Haley Joel Osment, David Gallagher, and Hayden Panettiere as the three new characters introduced in the game.
 It also announced that many of the Disney characters would be voiced by the official voice actors from their respective Disney films.
 Other marketing efforts included auctions of the game and related items before the North American release and a Consumer Demo Day in San Francisco, California.